vishnuar/csharp-pom-allure/README.md

 - **Pages**: Contains page object classes representing different pages of the application.
 - **Tests**: Contains test classes for executing automated tests.

-## Configuration

-- Update the URL in the test setup methods (`SetUp` attribute) to point to your application's login page.
-- Adjust the test methods in the test classes (`LoginTests.cs`) according to your application's UI elements and functionality.

 ## Dependencies